xbini/mini-chatroom-frontend/README.md

 # vue-start

-> This is a mini project to study Vue and Webpack
+> This is a mini project to learn new features of Webpack@latest.